centre-for-language-evolution/simlang2021/index.md

 Lead: Simon Kirby
 - Reading: Overview of this view of language
 - Lecture slides
-- Programming practical: None for this week, but labs open for catch up!
+- Programming practical: None for this week, but **Thursday** labs open for anyone to drop in for a catch up!
+(N.B.
+There will be no Friday labs this week as the university is encouraging staff to take the day off.
+Students in the Friday groups should attend one of the Thursday labs.)

 ## Re-use